 After leaving university I trained and worked as a lawyer, negotiating contracts on behalf of clients and advising on the meaning and interpretation of written laws and contract terms.
 Every lawyer is keenly aware of the power of words, the importance of precision in the use of language, and the need to properly understand the context surrounding any situation on which they are advising.
 Lawyers are expert users of language, and rigorous ethical training and a strict professional code surround the practice of law, intended to ensure that moral responsibility goes hand in hand with the use of the sophisticated linguistic powers that lawyers are trained to develop.
 I became interested in how lawyers manage when, working in intercultural and multilingual contexts, the challenges of the job are multiplied, including sometimes shifting power dynamics in the lawyer-client relationship.

-As a Masters student in intercultural communication, I carried out research on the intercultural learning of Australian law students during a service learning experience in East Asia.
+As a masters student in intercultural communication, I carried out research on the intercultural learning of Australian law students during a service learning experience in East Asia.
 Although the research was carried out in English, I worked with participants and other stakeholders from a range of linguistic and cultural backgrounds, and this first marginal experience of researching multilingually in an empirical sense brought home to me the importance of clear and unambiguous communication when engaging in research processes involving second language speakers.

 At present, living and working within my home culture and language, I am unable to foster and develop my own multilingual repertoire to the extent that I would like.
 Yet because of my learning experiences, I am aware in a more general way of the frustrations and challenges, but also the richness, of living across languages and cultures.
-This awareness has affordances for the research I am currently doing, which has involved engaging with, and seeking to better understand the perspectives of, asylum seekers and refugees from a wide range of countries living here in the UK.
+This awareness has had affordances for my doctoral research, which has involved engaging with, and seeking to better understand the perspectives of, asylum seekers and refugees from a wide range of countries living here in the UK.
 Also, my identities as a French speaker, an elementary level Arabic language learner, and as a volunteer teacher of English, have all helped to build positive connections with research participants in ways that I could not have foreseen before starting the research.
 I have found that the sharing of experiences of languaging and living in other cultures can establish common ground and create bonds which prove to be important in the research process.